modelmat/sphinxcontrib-drawio/README.md

 necessary because `draw.io` will not work without an X-server, see [this issue](https://github.com/jgraph/drawio-desktop/issues/146).

-The `auto` mode (on unix-like systems) will detect whether the program is running in a headless environment through the `$DISPLAY` environment variable, and act as if it were set to `True`.
-If running on Windows, or the `$DISPLAY` environment variable contains some value (i.e. run in an X-server on a developer's machine).
+The `auto` mode will detect whether the program is running in a headless environment through the `$DISPLAY` environment variable, and act as if it were set to `True`.
+If not running on Linux, or the `$DISPLAY` environment variable contains some value (i.e. running in an X-server on a developer's machine), it will act as it it were set to `False`.

 Setting the value to `True` will start a virtual X framebuffer through the `Xvfb` command before running any `draw.io` commands, and stop it afterwards.